Azure/azure-iot-cli-extension/README.md

 ## :exclamation: Breaking Announcements :exclamation:

 **NEW** 6/21/18 -
 The Windows Installer for Azure CLI since version 2.0.34 has an issue with the packaged pip.
 This issue prevents the IoT extension from being installed.

-The problem is being worked on and we will provide guidance upon resolution.
+To fix, upgrade using at least the 2.0.39 MSI.

 The error looks like this: